History of Deportivo de A Coruña: 1996/1997: Rivaldo's year

 After the departure of Toshack, the arrival of Brazilian coach Carlos Alberto Silva brought new life into the team and Deportivo stayed unbeaten for eighth matches including six consecutive victories.
 It were the months of Rivaldo as he scored 12 goals between 19 February 1997 and 3 May 1997.
-These goals were not enough though to put Deportivo back into the fight for the title because too much points had been wasted in the previous months while Real Madrid and Barcelona didn't fail.
+These goals were not enough though to put Deportivo back into the fight for the title because too much points had been wasted in the previous months while Real Madrid and Barcelona did not fail.

 The team experienced a low in their performances when it won just one out of the final six matches, just enough to secure the third place.
 But the good thing was that it earned them a ticket for the next UEFA Cup tournament and restored some pride in the team.
 Rivaldo had scored 21 goals that campaign while another new signing, Songo'o, won the Trofeo Zamora.